-- Apply key concepts in patient safety, quality, informatics—grounded in the concept of Learning Health Systems—to real-world health problems
+- Apply key concepts in patient safety, quality and informatics to real-world health problems

 - Develop and sharpen personal leadership and communication skills

-- Use Harvard Business School Case Method teaching to illustrate and learn from case scenarios in an interactive setting
+- Use Harvard Business School Case Method teachings to illustrate and learn from case scenarios in an interactive setting

-- Building on all of the above, develop plans for quality improvement, patient safety and/or informatics within the participant’s own healthcare organization or system
+- Building on all of the above, develop plans for quality improvement and patient safety through the use of informatics within the participant’s own health care practice, organization or system